-Expat families usually send their children to a private or international school as language and cultural barriers can make Bahraini public schools an impractical choice.
-This can be a large unforeseen expense, especially for expats coming from countries where school expenses are covered or subsidised by the government.
-Tuition fees change depending on the school age of children and the school selected.
+Expat families moving to Bahrain usually send their children to one of the island's private or international schools.
+This can be a sizeable unforeseen expense, especially for expats coming from countries where school expenses are covered or subsidised by the government.
+Tuition fees can also vary depending on the age of the children and the school selected.

-Expats sending their children to an international school may need to budget annually for school fees.
-Additional expenses may include extra-curricular activities, school uniforms, textbooks and other basic school supplies.
+Expats sending their children to an international school will need to budget annually for school fees.
+Additional expenses may include extracurricular activities, school uniforms, textbooks and other school supplies.

 Cost of living in Bahrain chart